Davidefassio/vector/README.md

 Append an array of float of length n at the end of the vector, if it exceeds the capacity it's resized automatically doubling it until it fit.

 #### ```Vector* vecrand(size_t, float, float)```
+Create, initialze and return a vector of length n filled with random float between min and max.

 #### ```void pop(Vector*, size_t)```
 Delete the last n elements of the vector.
 The capacity remain unchaged.